ananthu2014/CodeClause_Internship/Retail_Demand_Forecasting/Readme.md

 ## Dataset

-The dataset used in this project is the global superstore dataset, which contains 4 years of retail sales data.
+The dataset used in this project is the global superstore dataset, which contains 6 years of retail sales data.
 The data includes various attributes such as order date, sales, and product category.

 ## Results

-The SARIMAX model demonstrated superior performance compared to the ARIMA model, achieving a lower RMSE in the 6-month forecast period.
-This indicates that incorporating seasonal components and exogenous variables enhances the prediction accuracy.
+The SARIMAX model demonstrated superior performance compared to the PROPHET and ARIMA model, achieving a lower RMSE in the 6-month forecast period.
+This indicates that incorporating seasonal components enhances the prediction accuracy.

 ## Usage